BMS301 - Membrane Receptors (10 credits)

 At the end of the module students should be able to:

-- Outline the molecular structure and modus operandi of G protein coupled receptors and enzyme-coupled surface receptors
+- Outline the molecular structure and modus operandi of membrane receptors and describe how drugs interact with and may be used to manipulate receptor function.

 - Understand the importance of scaffold and adaptor proteins in organizing and regulating receptor function

-- Describe and understand current experimental methods used to study receptors and be able to use this knowledge to critically analyze published research
+- Explain experimental methods used to study receptors and be able to use this knowledge to critically analyse published research.

-- Discuss several human diseases that result from abnormal function of surface receptors
+- Discuss several human diseases that result from abnormal function of surface receptors, highlighting the evidence that supports this.

 - Utilise and integrate information from different sources.